 Martha is a member of the American Bar Association (Business Law Section), the New York State Bar Association (Business Law Section) and the Erie County Bar Association (Banking Law, Corporation and Regulatory Compliance Committees).
 She is a member of the Upstate Venture Association of New York and the Smith College Club of Buffalo.
 She served as a contributing writer and a member of the Editorial Committee for the ABA’s recently published Model Stock Purchase Agreement with Commentary (Second Edition).
 She is a former member of the Board of Directors of the United Way of Buffalo and Erie County and the Advisory Council to the United Way Emerging Leaders Society.
 She is a past chairman of the Board of Trustees of Goodwill Industries of Western New York.

-Martha was selected, through a peer-review survey, for inclusion in The Best Lawyers in America® 2023 in the fields of Banking and Finance Law; Corporate Law; Energy Law; Mergers and Acquisitions Law; and Securitization and Structured Finance Law.
+Martha was selected, through a peer-review survey, for inclusion in The Best Lawyers in America® 2024 in the fields of Banking and Finance Law; Corporate Law; and Mergers and Acquisitions Law.
 Martha has been listed in Best Lawyers since 2012, and was named a Buffalo, NY, Corporate Law "Lawyer of the Year" in 2023, Banking and Finance Law “Lawyer of the Year” in 2023, 2019, and 2017, and Mergers and Acquisitions Law “Lawyer of the Year” in 2020.

 Subscribe to stay informed of the latest legal news, alerts, and business trends.Subscribe